edHelper.com

 By Brenda B. Covert

 2 If you have good computer ethics, you won't try to harass or hurt people with your computer, and you won't commit crimes such as information theft or virus creation.
-The problem that often arises when some of us on a computer is that we don't see the harm in snooping in another person's private information or trying to figure out their passwords.
-It seems smart to copy and paste information into a school report and pretend that we wrote it.
-(Even if the information were public property -which most of it isn't, that would be dishonest.)
-The crimes committed with hacking or gaming scams don't seem harmful because the victims lack faces.
-Flaming (aiming abusive, insulting messages at another person online) seems risk-free since we are anonymous.
-Indulging in obscenities and other offensive behavior online feels empowering simply because no one knows who we really are.
+The problem that often arises when some of us are on a computer is that we don't see the harm in snooping in another person's private information or trying to figure out their passwords.
+Its easy to copy and paste information into a school report and pretend that we wrote it.
+(Even if the information were public property - which most of it isn't - that is dishonest.)
+The crimes committed with hacking or gaming scams may not seem harmful because the victims lack faces.
+Flaming (aiming abusive, insulting messages at another person online) is easy, too, and may seem risk-free since we can do it anonymously.
+Indulging in obscenities and other offensive behavior online might feel empowering.
+Its easier than a face-to-face confrontation because no one knows who we really are.
 No one is going to come knocking on the door and demand a physical confrontation.
 However, every one of those activities is a violation of computer ethics.
+Many of them are a violation of the law, too.

 For the complete story with questions: click here for printable